Range Map

 Key Features for GA Buyers

-- Retractable landing lights: Electrically actuated, arcing down from the wings — a feature later adapted to the Cessna 421.
+- Retractable Landing Lights.
+Electrically actuated, arcing down from the wings, a feature later adapted to the Cessna 421.

 Trade-offs

-- Radial operating costs: TBO is 1,000–1,200 hours (versus 1,800–2,000 for modern flat engines).
-Overhaul runs approximately $31,000.
-Oil consumption of up to 1 qt/hr is normal; budget accordingly.
+- Radial Operating Costs.
+TBO is 1,000 to 1,200 hours.
+Overhaul runs approximately $31,000, and oil consumption of up to 1 qt/hr is normal; budget accordingly.

 See Also